NSS-SE-Jumpstart/curriculum/sessions/session4/classroom/exercise_ball_revisited.md

 ## The Exercise

-1. Create a new Python file called `bouncing_ball_revisited.py` and copy the code above into it?
+1. Create a new Python file called `bouncing_ball_revisited.py` and copy the code above into it.
 1. Add code to loop over the `frames` list and display each frame.

     * You should include the `print()` code that clears the screen.